RMahshie/mcp-projects/README.md

 - **Protocol Implementation**: Working with emerging AI standards like MCP
 - **Modern AI Frameworks**: Practical application of LangChain ecosystem

-## Academic Context

-These projects are part of ongoing coursework and self-directed learning in artificial intelligence and machine learning.
-They demonstrate both theoretical understanding and practical implementation skills in the rapidly evolving field of AI agents.

-## Future Directions

-Planning to expand this portfolio with:
-- Multi-agent collaboration systems
-- RAG (Retrieval-Augmented Generation) implementations
-- Custom tool development for specific domains
-- Integration with vector databases and knowledge graphs

 ## Contact